Home speakers glossary

 Video shielding is important for home theater speakers — especially the center channel speaker — because if an unshielded speaker is placed too close to a tube TV, the magnetic energy can cause picture distortion and even permanently damage the TV's picture tube.

 Mostly found on sound bar speakers, virtual surround sound is digital processing that fools your ears into hearing sounds as if they're coming from multiple locations around you.
 Audio systems with this feature can deliver surround-like effects using fewer speakers than a traditional home theater system.

 The cylindrical coil of wire that moves in the magnetic field of a dynamic driver.
 The voice coil is bonded to the diaphragm, which actually produces the sound.

 When speakers possess a similar timbre or tonal quality.
 Voice-matched (or timbre-matched) speakers in a home theater system will result in more seamless, consistent, convincing wraparound sound.
-A good way to get voice-matched speakers is to stay within a family or series of speakers from a single manufacturer or to get a pre-matched multi-speaker system.
-Check out our article on choosing speakers for more info.
+A good way to get voice-matched speakers is to stay within a family or series of speakers from a single manufacturer or to get a pre-matched multi-speaker system

 A unit of power.
 Named after James Watt for his contributions to the development of the steam engine.

 The "gauge" (or AWG) is a unit of measure used to describe the diameter of round, solid wires, with 0000 gauge (or 4/0) being the largest possible diameter up to 46 gauge being the smallest possible diameter.
 Speaker wire typically ranges in gauge from 18 AWG to 10 AWG.
 The larger the gauge, the lower the resistance of the wire, giving you a better, more accurate signal transfer where long runs are necessary.
 You can also check out our in-wall wiring guide for more info.